amsterdamtimemachine/data-index/README.md

 ### Place data naming

 Every `place` has a geometry and a `name`, and may have dated historical names in `place_historical_name`.
+The `name` always holds the name in force today.
+For Adamlink places `rebuild-index` enforces this: where the stored name differs from an open-ended historical name row, the stored name is replaced by it.
+Old names are never lost, they stay findable as their own dated rows.
+Other sources are left alone, since an open end date may mean the end is simply unknown.
 How geometry and naming interact with the temporal index depends on geometry type and related data available in Adamlink.
 At the moment, a feature can link to only a single place.

 #### Address place
 Address place is a single numbered city address such as Prins Henrikkade 15.
 It is represented by single `POINT` geometry.
 Each address is labelled by multiple historical names taken from `addressen.ttl`'s `rdfs:label`, each dated by its `sem:hasEarliestBeginTimeStamp` and `sem:hasLatestEndTimeStamp` fields.
 The `name` is derived from the most recent historical name.
 In the heatmap its point occupies a single grid cell.